 - do not meet patients’ expectations

-AptamiR Therapeutics, Inc., a biotechnology company founded in 2012, is focused on developing a revolutionary treatment for human obesity and related cardiometabolic disorders.
+AptamiR Therapeutics, Inc., a US modular biotechnology company founded in 2012, is focused on developing a revolutionary treatment for human obesity and related cardiometabolic disorders.
 Based on an innovative strategy targeting subcutaneous fat cells rather than the central nervous system or the intestinal absorption of food, AptamiR is developing microRNA-targeted therapeutics that enhance lipid oxidation and thermogenesis, turning fat-storing white adipocytes into fat-burning adipocytes (so called brown-like, brite or beige).

 AptamiR is also developing original drug delivery systems that can specifically supply microRNA analogs to adipose tissues or other particular organs and tissues.